 Warner residence hall has long been the home for the all-woman living learning environment which built upon the rich history of the Women’s College of Delaware.
 The location for all woman housing will change in 2019-20 as Warner undergoes renovation to become a new enrichment center which will embody the bold beginnings of a new life of the South Green community.

 Kent Residence Hall has similar features to Warner Hall which provides the privacy of being a stand-alone building (no access from other buildings), and features a prominent location on the South Green.
 The all-woman living learning environment will continue to provide robust programming and meet the needs of women looking for a unique community on our campus.

 Available in: Sussex

 Substance Free Housing is a Housing Community available for students who are willing to make an affirmative commitment to maintain a living environment free from tobacco, alcohol, and other drugs.

-Sussex Hall, on Central Campus, is a Substance Free residence hall for the 2017-2018 academic year.
-Sussex is air-conditioned and coed by floor, with single and double rooms.
+Sussex Hall, on Central Campus, is air-conditioned and coed by floor, with single and double rooms.
 Upper division students interested in an experience free from smoke and alcohol can select this building.